42Crunch/resources/firewall-deployment/AzureCloud.md

    PROTECTION_TOKEN=<your_token_value>
    ```

-3. If you have subscribed to the API Firewall container offering from the Azure marketplace, edit the `pixi-secured-deployment.yaml` file and look for this section:
+3. [Optional] If you have subscribed to the API Firewall container offering from the Azure marketplace

+   1. Edit the `pixi-secured-deployment.yaml` file and look for this section:

    ```yaml
    spec: